stoofn-hooml/neural-style/README.md

 This repository contains two separate systems for neural style transfer: real-time-style and multi-style.
 The dependencies and instructions for each are detailed below.

 # Real-time-style
 This system performs neural style transfer for videos in real-time using a pre-trained feedforward convolutional neural network.
-The architecture is based on the paper ["Real-Time Neural Style Transfer for Videos"](http://openaccess.thecvf.com/content_cvpr_2017/papers/Huang_Real-Time_Neural_Style_CVPR_2017_paper.pdf) by Huang et al. It is built train a model that will stylize arbitrary content based on a single style image.
+The architecture is based on the paper ["Real-Time Neural Style Transfer for Videos"](http://openaccess.thecvf.com/content_cvpr_2017/papers/Huang_Real-Time_Neural_Style_CVPR_2017_paper.pdf) by Huang et al. It is built to train a model that will stylize arbitrary content based on a single style image.

 ## Dependencies
 The system was written in Python, and it uses the  [Pytorch](https://pytorch.org/) library for deep learning.
 Additionally, it requires several python packages that can be installed via pip: torchvision, PIL, matplotlib, and cv2.